ElsaB/impact-annotator/analysis/description/180731_pierre/README.md

 # Pierre's analysis

-List of all the notebooks present in this directory:
+List of all the notebooks present in this folder:

 * **[`first_analysis.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/first_analysis.ipynb)**
 First look at the raw data `all_IMPACT_mutations_180508.txt`.
 This notebook is centered on the analysis of the data feature per